Rosemoe/sora-editor/README.md

 **  src/java/com/rose/editor/android/TextComposePanel.java
 * Now you have finished all the steps!
 ## How to customize your language for editor
+### A Simple Method
+You just have to implement a `LanguageDescription`!
+See the interface in `/app/src/main/java/com/rose/editor/langs/universal/LanguageDescription` to get more information about it.
+There is also some implementations in `/app/src/main/java/com/rose/editor/langs/desc/`.
+You can view them and learn how to implement one by yourself.
+This way supports: Highlight(Keywords,Comments,Operators,Literals), Code block lines
+This method is quite simple for everyone, but it will have some limits that are annoying.
+If you want to get advanced features of CodeEditor, you'd better use the followig method.
+### Advanced Method - For experts
 * Make a lexer for the language (Use JFlex or ANTLR to analyze code and highlight.
 JFlex is recommended)
 [ANTLR Website](https://www.antlr.org/)
 [ANTLR4 Repository](https://github.com/antlr/antlr4)
 [Grammars for ANTLR4](https://github.com/antlr/grammars-v4)
 [JFLex Website](https://jflex.de/)
 [JFLex Repository](https://github.com/jflex-de/jflex)
+You may obtain a example flex for Java in ThisRepo/jflex/
 * Implement a CodeAnalyzer:
 ```Java
 public class XxxCodeAnalyzer {